mbuesch/letmein/CONFIGURATION.md

 Letmein will open this port by itself when it's up and running.

 This option defaults to `port=5800`, if it is absent from the configuration.

+#### TCP

+If the port configuration is just a plain number such as `port=5800` or if TCP is explicitly specified such as `port=5800/tcp`, then the port will be a TCP port.

+#### UDP

+If the port configuration explicitly specifies UDP such as `port=5800/udp`, then the port will be a UDP port.

+#### TCP + UDP

+If the port configuration explicitly specifies TDP,UDP such as `port=5800/udp,tcp`, then the port will be a TCP port and a UDP port.

+For the server this means it will listen on both TCP and UDP.

+For the client this means that it will connect to the server over TCP, unless there is a command line override via `--server_port_udp`.

 ### `control-timeout`